tmarktaylor/monotable/README.rst

 boolean
     test cell truth value and substitute caller's strings for True, False.
     The format_spec is ttt,fff where characters ttt are rendered for True and the characters fff are rendered for False.
-If no format_spec is present, ``'T,F'`` is used.

 function-name
     selects user defined function function-name.